forestdb/forestdb.org/models/hlms-comparison-class.md

 ~~~~

-The values inside subParams indicate that gymnasts have a lower height on average compared to regular people, soccer players are the same but their distribution is different (more centrated at the mean), and basketball players are on average taller than regular people– “regular or all” people refers to the superordinate category.
+The values inside subParams indicate that gymnasts have a lower height on average compared to regular people, soccer players are the same but their distribution is different (more centrated at the mean), and basketball players are on average taller than regular people — “regular or all” people refers to the superordinate category.

 Inside the list of possible utterances, the null utterance is “silence” which is not saying anything at all.